<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-KVC3WS8" height="0" width="0" style="display:none;visibility:hidden">

 • Invite key volunteers and members to share input and help plan events.
 Management platforms that feature online communities, message boards, and collaborative work tools are perfect for inviting your most dedicated supporters to get more deeply involved.

 • Promote corporate philanthropy and volunteer grant programs.
 Employers will often financially match the time that their employees spend volunteering.
 Automated tools integrated into your database can streamline the entire process and provide a sizable revenue boost.
-Explore 360MatchPro’s list of top volunteer grant companies to see if any of your core volunteers might be eligible.

 • Offer unique training and educational opportunities.
-Management platforms and online communities make it easy to share eLearning programming, webinars and video training courses with volunteers.
+Management platforms and online communities make it easy to share eLearning programming, webinars, and video training courses with volunteers.
 Investing time and energy into volunteer development perks can generate a huge increase in your long-term retention rate.

-Guest Contributer
+Guest Contributor

-Written by Guest Contributer
+Written by Guest Contributor

 This article was written by a VolunteerMatch Guest Contributor.